 “Even when we have had the appropriate conversations with our loved one about his or her wishes under certain definable circumstances, life is rarely so neat that we are presented with clear choices,” says eldercare consultant Carol Bradley Bursack.
 “For this reason, caregivers often need to make tough decisions under sometimes murky conditions.”

 Questions and decisions can involve medical, legal, and financial planning.
 They can involve how much help someone wants or needs, where they want to receive it, and what they can do on their own.
-They can involve how much the person you’re taking care of wants to be involved in her own care.
+They can involve how much the person you’re taking care of wants to be involved in his or her own care.
 It can be a delicate balance.

 "There's a continuum of ways people become caregivers.
-Often a loved one suffers a stroke, accident or fall or a chronic condition worsens, and people are thrust into a situation.
+Often a loved one suffers a stroke, accident, or fall, or a chronic condition worsens, and people are thrust into a situation.
 But few plan for it as well as they could," says Leah Eskenazi, director of operations and planning for the Family Caregiver Alliance: National Center on Caregiving.

-Often adult children don’t realize how much help their parents need until they actually get together and see how much their abilities have diminished.
+Often adult children don’t realize how much help their parents need until they get together and see how much their abilities have diminished.
 Maybe it’s forgetfulness or a house that’s not at clean as it once was.

 Ideally, you want what caregiving experts call “stay in place,” meaning that your loved ones remain at home for as long as possible with a level of caregiving that amounts to assisted living.

-“While many services exist to help older people and adults with disabilities, the person who needs help may see the service as an invasion of privacy, a loss of independence or a waste of money,” says the Family Caregiver Alliance.
+“While many services exist to help older people and adults with disabilities, the person who needs help may see the service as an invasion of privacy, a loss of independence, or a waste of money,” says the Family Caregiver Alliance.

-Many older adults also don’t want strangers in their home, don’t want to consider going to an adult day program, or think about moving into a senior housing community.
-Those are all real concerns that, despite their resistance, they will probably agree to talk about if you have information they can digest.
+Many older adults also don’t want strangers in their home, don’t want to consider going to an adult daycare program, or think about moving into a senior housing community.
+Those are real concerns that, despite their resistance, they will probably agree to talk about if you have information they can digest.